SomeoneElse00/WatchFace/readme.md

   - [ ] Lines to split all sections
   - [ ] Custom Font for Current Time
   - [x] Add end caps to progress bars
+  - [ ] At night, make the top progress bar represent some status about the moon (i.e. phase, visibility, luminance)
 - [ ] Face Interactions
   - [ ] Configure Long-Press Interactions
   - [ ] Configure tap interactions